 Simple Mexican and American dishes at this friendly café make El Jalapeño a great stop for breakfast and lunch.

 For truly authentic Mexican food, this is the spot.
 A little off the beaten path, a visit to El Manantial is worth the drive.
 Start with light-as-air corn chips and salsa.
 Every entrée is cooked-fresh delicious, especially the barbacoa, seafood and homemade chile relleno.
 We can’t say enough about every scrumptious bite.

 3823 Amarillo Blvd.
 East

 When you’re looking for friendly service and flavorful Mexican cuisine at a reasonable price, you can’t beat El Patron.
-Prepare yourself for its more-than-generous portions, such as the restaurant’s namesake, which includes a 10-ounce Ribeye steak, two enchiladas, rice, beans, lettuce, tomato and sliced avocados.
+Prepare yourself for its more-than-generous portions, such as the restaurant’s namesake, which includes a 10-ounce rib eye steak, two enchiladas, rice, beans, lettuce, tomato and sliced avocados.
 Just looking to unwind?
-Then enjoy El Patron’s $1.50 cent draft beer and margaritas on the rocks during Happy Hour.
+Then enjoy El Patron’s $1.50 draft beer and margaritas on the rocks during Happy Hour.

-Embers offers an array of cuisine from hamburgers and steaks to mahi mahi and swordfish.
-We have our eye on the goat cheese and applewood smoked bacon burger.
-Enjoy the extensive wine list and food pairing suggestions while relaxing on the patio.
-Give Embers a warm, Amarillo welcome by stopping by for lunch or dinner, seven days a week, and brunch on Saturdays and Sundays.
+Embers offers an array of cuisine from hamburgers and steaks to buffalo, lamb and seafood.
+We have our eye on the goat cheese and Applewood smoked bacon burger.
+You’ll savor your meal at lunch or dinner, seven days a week, and brunch on Saturdays and Sundays.

 English Field House Restaurant